ExpediaGroup/c3vis/README.md

 When using an IAM role, ensure the role has the following access:

-* ecs.listContainerInstances
+* ecs:listContainerInstances
-* ecs.describeContainerInstances
+* ecs:describeContainerInstances
-* ecs.listTasks
+* ecs:listTasks
-* ecs.describeTasks
+* ecs:describeTasks
-* ecs.describeTaskDefinition
+* ecs:describeTaskDefinition
-* ecs.listClusters
+* ecs:listClusters
-* ec2.describeInstances
+* ec2:describeInstance

 **WARNING:** c3vis makes ECS data from the above API calls (including environment variables in task definitions) available to clients/browsers.
 Ensure the c3vis server is available only to users that should have access to this information.